develmaycare/python-scripttease/docs/source/introduction.rst

 Overview
 ========

-Script Tease is a library and command line tool for generating commands programmatically or using configuration files.
+Script Tease is a library and command line tool for generating commands programmatically or (especially) using configuration files.

 Concepts
 ========